SouthGreenPlatform/trainings/_pages/hpc/hpcSlurmPractice.md

 1. Type the command `squeue` and noticed the result
 2. Type the command `squeue -u your_login` with your_login to change with your  account and noticed the difference
+3. More details with the command: `squeue -O "username,name:40,partition,nodelist,cpus-per-task,state,timeused,timelimit"`
-3. type `salloc --time=01:00 -p short ` then `squeue` noticed  what you see and press `exit`
+4. type `salloc --time=01:00 -p short ` then `squeue` noticed  what you see and press `exit`
-4. Type the command `srun --time=01:00 --pty bash -i -p short` then `squeue` again
+5. Type the command `srun --time=01:00 --pty bash -i -p short` then `squeue` again
-5. Create your own working folder in the /scratch of your node:
+6. Create your own working folder in the /scratch of your node:

  {% highlight bash %}cd /scratch mkdir login with login : the name of your choice{% endhighlight %}

-6. Type the following command with the nodeX of your choice expect the one you are already connected to
+7. Type the following command with the nodeX of your choice expect the one you are already connected to

   {% highlight bash %}ssh nodeX "ls -al /scratch/"{% endhighlight %}